 Hon.
 James B. Beck, of Kentucky, announces that he will not be a candidate for re-election to his seat in Congress, and purposes devoting his time and energies to private affairs.
 Mr. Beck has represented the old Lexington District for many years with signal ability and unalterable fidelity, serving a people who so often honored Henry Clay with justice. their suffrages.
-At all times and under all circumstances, Judge Beck has been an uncompromising and steadfast friend of the Southern people, and espoused her cause when friends were few and far between in Congress He is a noble, unselfish and patriotic gentleman, and has worked assiduously to promote the interests of the whole country.
+At all times and under all eircumstances, Judge Beck has been an uncompromising and steadfast friend of the Southern people, and espoused her cause when the public prints as to the proper disposition friends were few and far between in Congress.
+He is a noble, unselfish and patriotic gentleman, and has worked assiduously to promote the interests of the whole country.